simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 Shows the Local Rules of a planet, given that it has an Administration Center.
 Local Rules include taxes on production as well as fees for Local Market ads.

 __ADMT__
-_Mandatory parameter: p-[Planet ID] t-2_
+_Mandatory parameter: Term ID_
-Shows the results of the previous elections for Governor.
+Shows the election results of a previous term.
+Accessible by clicking the number of the desired term in the ADM window.
+Alternatively, the term ID can be entered by hand; it consists of the following string of characters: “p-”[Planet ID] “t-”[Term Number].
+For example, to view the second election term of Planet FO-250a, the term ID would be: _p-FO-250a t-2_

 ## Transmission commands